Douglas County judge temporarily blocks enforcement of Kansas law banning gender-affirming care for minors; Kobach says he’ll appeal

 The law, Senate Bill 63, was passed by the Kansas Legislature last year over Gov. Laura Kelly’s veto; it bans gender-affirming care such as puberty blockers and hormone therapies for minors.

-The American Civil Liberties Union quickly sued on behalf of two transgender teenagers and their families, one of whom is from Douglas County.
-The ACLU sought the injunction to block the law from being enforced, saying that the plaintiffs were immediately harmed by enforcement of the law and would be irreparably harmed if it were allowed to remain in effect pending a final determination of the lawsuit.
+The American Civil Liberties Union quickly sued on behalf of two transgender teenagers, known as Lily Loe and Ryan Roe, one of whom is from Douglas County.
+The ACLU sought the injunction to block the law from being enforced, saying that the plaintiffs and their families were immediately harmed by enforcement of the law and would be irreparably harmed if it were allowed to remain in effect pending a final determination of the lawsuit.

-In his ruling, Folsom said the plaintiffs were substantially likely to prevail on their claim that the law violates the Bill of Rights in the Kansas Constitution, which he said protects the fundamental right of parents to make medical decisions for their children.
+In his Friday ruling, Folsom said the plaintiffs were substantially likely to prevail on their claim that SB 63 violates the Bill of Rights in the Kansas Constitution, which he said protects the fundamental right of personal autonomy, including the right of parents to make medical decisions for their children.

 Kobach, in a news release, accused Folsom of inventing “a new constitutional right out of whole cloth.”